Tanishq0305/Custom-Keylogger/README.md

 # Project
-The keylogger is made for ethical purposes only!!!
+The keylogger is made for ethical and educational purposes only!!!

 PS: There is also advanced version of keylogger developed by me, mail me to know more about it :)